nbolser/yeller/README.md

 ## Getting Started

-Yeller is a real-time chat application built with Rails 5.1.5, Ruby 2.5, and Postgresql.
+Yeller is a real-time, yelling chat application built with Rails 5.1.5, Ruby 2.5, ActionCable, and Postgresql.

 ### Prerequisites